Cimabue

 Biography

 Only one surviving work is known to be by Cimabue: a St John in the apse mosaic in the Duomo of Pisa Cathedral (1301-2).
-However, on the basis of this, tradition has attributed to him many paintings of outstanding quality from the end of the 13th-century.
+However, on the basis of this, tradition has attributed to him many religious paintings of outstanding quality from the end of the 13th-century.
 The most credible of these attributions include, a cycle of fresco paintings in the Upper Church of S.Francesco, Assisi (c.1277-79), the S.Trinita Madonna (before 1285, Uffizi, Florence), and a beautiful Crucifix in S.Croce, Florence (1280s) (damaged in the 1966 flood).

 The Assisi Upper Church frescos feature the Four Evangelists (in the vaults of the crossing), Life of the Virgin (walls of the apse), Apocalyptic Scenes and Crucifixion (left transept), Lives of St Peter and St Paul (right transept).
 In general, their preservation is poor, but enough remains visible to show that the Crucifixion is a work of enormous drama and power.
 And Cimabue masterfully unifies the picture plane with the architectural space it occupies.